braindelay/guitar-tools-android/README.md

 # Braindelay Guitar Tools

-A tool to help guitarists to learn scales, chord voicings, and progressions.
-You can use it to visualise any scale on a 19-fret fretboard, explore diatonic chord shapes, and build chord progressions with audio playback.
+A tool to help guitarists learn scales, chord voicings, and progressions.
+Visualise any scale on a 19-fret fretboard, explore diatonic chord shapes, build chord progressions with audio playback, keep time with the built-in metronome, and work through structured soloing exercises.

 ## Usage Guide